Janell-Huyck/scrub/README.md

 ## How to run the code:

  - You will need to have Ruby installed on your computer.
-This executable was written in Ruby 3.0.0.
+This executable was written in Ruby 3.0.0, but it should work with any version of Ruby 2 or higher.
  - You will need to download [this Github repository](https://github.com/Janell-Huyck/scrub).
    (If you need assistance, please check out [this helpful article](https://blog.hubspot.com/website/download-from-github))
  - Open your terminal and navigate to inside the "scrub" directory (the repository you just downloaded).